elixirschool/elixirschool/_posts/2019-12-12-live-view-live-component.md

 These callbacks ensure two things for us:

 * The correct radio button is marked as "selected" when a user chooses a new search query type option.
-* The search form input's `placeholder` attribute is correctly updated to reflected the selected query type:
+* The search form input's `placeholder` attribute is correctly updated to reflect the selected query type:

 ```html
 <input name="search[value]" value="<%= @search.value %>" type="text" placeholder="<%= "search by #{@search.query}"  %>">